Expanded Form Calculator

 Conversion Algorithm:

-To convert to expanded form: 1) Identify each digit and its position, 2) Calculate digit × 10^(position), 3) Sum all non-zero terms, 4) Express as addition of place values or multiplication form.
+To convert to expanded form systematically: 1) Identify each digit and its position relative to decimal point, 2) Calculate digit × 10^(position) for each digit, 3) Sum all non-zero terms to form addition expression, 4) Express as both addition and multiplication forms for complete understanding.

 • 2,345 = (2×10³) + (3×10²) + (4×10¹) + (5×10⁰) = 2,000 + 300 + 40 + 5